-(B) For sources with a previously assigned ARB identification number, the ARB facility or unit identification number or supplier number published on ARB’s mandatory reporting program website.
-For newly specified sources, ARB will assign a unique identification number.
+(B) For sources with a previously assigned ARB identification number (ARB ID), the ARB ID published on CARB’s mandatory reporting program website.
+For newly specified sources, CARB will assign a unique ARB ID.

-(C) If applicable, the facility and unit identification numbers as used for reporting to the U.S. EPA Acid Rain Program, U.S. EPA pursuant to 40 CFR Part 98, U.S. Energy Information Administration, Federal Energy Regulatory Commission’s PURPA Qualifying Facility program, California Energy Commission, and California Independent System Operator, as applicable.
+(C) If applicable, the facility and unit identification numbers as used for reporting to the U.S. EPA pursuant to 40 CFR Part 98, U.S. Energy Information Administration, and California Energy Commission, as applicable.

 (D) The physical address of each facility, including jurisdiction.

-(E) Provide names of facility owner and operator.

-(F) The percent ownership share and whether the facility or unit is under the electricity importer’s operational control.

-(G) Total facility or unit gross and net nameplate capacity when the electricity importer is a GPE.

-(H) Total facility or unit gross and net generation when the electricity importer is a GPE.

-(I) Start date of commercial operation and, when applicable, date of repowering.

-(J) GPEs claiming additional capacity at an existing facility must include the implementation date, the expected increase in net generation (MWh), and a description of the actions taken to increase capacity.

-(K) Designate whether the facility or unit is a newly specified source, a continuing specified source, or was a specified source in the previous report year that will not be specified in the current report year.

-(L) Provide the primary technology or fuel type as listed below:

-1. Variable renewable resources by type, defined for purposes of this article as pure solar, pure wind, and run-of-river hydroelectricity;

-2. Hybrid facilities such as solar thermal;

-3. Hydroelectric facilities ≤ 30 MW, not run-of-river;

-4. Hydroelectric facilities > 30 MW;

-5. Geothermal binary cycle plant or closed loop system;

-6. Geothermal steam plant or open loop system;

-7. Units combusting biomass-derived fuel, by primary fuel type;

-8. Nuclear facilities;

-9. Cogeneration by primary fuel type;

-10. Fossil sources by primary fuel type;

-11. Co-fired fuels;

-12. Municipal solid waste combustion;

-13. Other.
+(E) Whether the facility has one or more ESS units or energy storage capabilities, and if so, for each ESS unit indicate whether the unit must be charged solely from the facility, or if it can be charged from other sources as well, including grid power.

-(M) Provide the primary facility name, total number of Renewable Energy Credits (RECs), the vintage year and month, and serial numbers of the RECs as specified below:
+(F) Provide the primary facility name, total number of Renewable Energy Credits (RECs), the vintage year and month, and serial numbers of the RECs as specified below:

-1. RECs associated with electricity procured from an eligible renewable energy resource and reported as an RPS adjustment as well as whether the RECs have been placed in a retirement subaccount and designated as retired for the purpose of compliance with the California RPS program.
+1. RECs associated with electricity procured from an eligible renewable energy resource and reported as an RPS adjustment as well as whether the RECs have been placed in a retirement subaccount and designated as retired within 30 days following the emissions data report due date for the purpose of compliance with the California RPS program.

 2. RECs associated with electricity procured from an eligible renewable energy resource and reported as an RPS adjustment in a previous emissions data report year that were subsequently withdrawn from the retirement subaccount, or modified the associated emissions data report year the RPS adjustment was claimed, and the date of REC withdrawal or modification.

 3. RECs associated with electricity generated, directly delivered, and reported as specified imported electricity and whether or not the RECs have been placed in a retirement subaccount.
-Failure to report REC serial numbers associated with specified source imported electricity from an eligible renewable energy resource represents a nonconformance with this article and in itself will not result in an adverse verification statement.
-In such cases, the specified source emission factors assigned by ARB must still be used to calculate emissions associated with the imported electricity.
+Failure to report REC serial numbers associated with specified source imported electricity from an eligible renewable energy resource will not result in an adverse verification statement.
+In such cases, the specified source emission factors assigned by CARB must still be used to calculate emissions associated with the imported electricity.

 (2) Emission Factors.
-The emission factor published on the ARB website, calculated by ARB according to the methods in section 95111(b), must be used when reporting GHG emissions for a specified source of electricity.
+The emission factor published on the CARB website, calculated by CARB according to the methods in section 95111(b), must be used when reporting GHG emissions for a specified source of electricity.